 - primary and secondary education

-These two parts are organized different as regards to ownership and internal structures, which affects the Feide information model.
+These two parts are organized differently as regards to ownership and internal structures, which affect the Feide information model.

 Essential to the Feide information model is that each person is associated with one top organization (the home organization) and possibly one or more organization units.
 This is shown in illustration 4.